 The category of 'Proprietary licenses and services' also presents revenues from own maintenance services, including revenues from warranties.
-Our accounting policy regarding the recognition of revenues from maintenance services remained unchanged after the adoption of IFRS 15, because in the Management's opinion such services, in principle, constitute a separate performance obligation where the customer consumes the benefits of goods/services as they are delivered by the provider, as a consequence of which revenues are recognized over time during the service performance
+In the Management's opinion, such services generally constitute a separate performance obligation where the customer consumes the benefits of goods/services as they are delivered by the provider, as a consequence of which revenues are recognized over time during the service performance period.

 In many cases, the Company also provides a warranty for goods and services sold.
 Based on the conducted analysis, we have ascertained that most warranties granted by the Company meet the definition of service, these are the so-called extended warranties the scope of which is broader than just an assurance to the customer that the product/service complies with agreed-upon specifications.
 The conclusion regarding the extended nature of a warranty is made whenever the Company contractually undertakes to repair any errors in the delivered software within a strictly specified time limit and/or when such warranty is more extensive than the minimum required by Polish law.
-In the context of IFRS 15, the fact of granting an extended warranty indicates that the Company actually provides an additional service.
+The fact of granting an extended warranty indicates that the Company actually provides an additional service.
 In accordance with IFRS 15, this means the Company needs to recognize an extended warranty as a separate performance obligation and allocate a portion of the transaction price to such service.
 In all cases where an extended warranty is accompanied by a maintenance service, which is even a broader category than an extended warranty itself, revenues are recognized over time because the customer consumes the benefits of such service as it is performed by the provider.
 If this is the case, the Company continues to allocate a portion of the transaction price to such maintenance service.
 Likewise, in cases where a warranty service is provided after the project completion and is not accompanied by any maintenance service, then a portion of the transaction price and analogically recognition of a portion of contract revenues will have to be deferred until the warranty service is actually fulfilled.

-In the case of warranties the scope of which is limited to the statutory minimum, our accounting policy remained unchanged, meaning such future and contingent obligations will be covered by provisions for warranty repairs which, if materialized, will be charged as operating costs.
+In the case of warranties the scope of which is limited to the statutory minimum, the arising future and contingent obligations are covered by provisions for warranty repairs which, if materialized, will be charged as operating costs.